IUSCA/health-disparities-web/docs/variantXplorer/architectural_notes.md

 The number of possible participant sets is number of snapshots * number of combinations of protocols, as each user (researcher) can have one or more protocol.
 This is a large number and not feasible to precompute all possible participant sets.

-If we resctrict each user to only one protocol, then the number of possible participant sets is number of snapshots * number of protocols.
+If we restrict each user to only one protocol, then the number of possible participant sets is number of snapshots * number of protocols.

 A genotype_stats table can be created with the following columns:
 - chromosome, position, ref, alt, source_id to identify the variant